 primitives.

-The ActiveModel::Adapter
+The ActiveModel::Adapter describes the

 structure of the JSON document generated from a serializer.
 For example,

-example represents each serializer as its
+the Attributes example represents each serializer as its

 unmodified attributes.
-The JsonApi
+The JsonApi adapter represents the

 serializer as a JSON API document.